cs-uob/COMS20012/docs/labs/Lab4.md

 **Today’s lab DOES NOT work in Packet Tracer versions after 7.3.
 You need to install Packet Tracer Version 7.3.
-Here is the [LINK](https://u.pcloud.link/publink/show?code=kZm7KgVZmRzv7EJdhHfxv7cRscruY5kfUznV&fbclid=IwAR2KkUMzaCzwedQjeLeuPIw5zrMEc4y7fA2tdy3ghMbPlTN_ODP205IvDd8) with packet tracer for different environments.**
+Here is the [LINK](https://u.pcloud.link/publink/show?code=kZm7KgVZmRzv7EJdhHfxv7cRscruY5kfUznV&fbclid=IwAR2KkUMzaCzwedQjeLeuPIw5zrMEc4y7fA2tdy3ghMbPlTN_ODP205IvDd8) with packet tracer for different environments.
+Before installing Packet Tracer 7.3. version please uninstall the version you already have onn your system.**